Sparsh239/Impact-Evaluation-on-New-York-s-Felony-Crime-Rate-Reduction-Program/README.md

 > After framing the dataset, we export the file as csv (Program_evaluation.csv)

-### **Script 2: exploratory_data_analysis.py**
+### ** Run Script 2: exploratory_data_analysis.py**
-Exploratory Data Analysis analyzes various variables and graphs between the different covariates and the outcome variable itself.
+Exploratory Data Analysis performs descriptive statistics on the covariates.
+Moreover, it plots various graphs to show relationship between the distribution of covariates in the treatment and control group.

->### **Step 1: Preprocessing Data** <br>
+> #### **Step 1: Preprocessing Data** <br>

-We will remove all the columns that are not requred for exploratory data analysis.
+> We will remove all the columns that are not requred for exploratory data analysis.
 Further, in the gender column represented male and female categories in two ways (M/F) and (male/female), we represent them constantly (M/F)

->### **Step 2: Subselect the individuals in the treatment and control group seperately** <br>
+> #### **Step 2: Subselect the individuals in the treatment and control group seperately** <br>

-We subselect the observations in the treatment group and the control group using the treatment_status variable.
+> We subselect the observations in the treatment group and the control group using the treatment_status variable.

->### **Step 3: Count plot on treatment status** <br>
+> #### **Step 3: Count plot on treatment status** <br>

-The count plot represents the number of observation boths in the treatment and control group.
+> The count plot represents the number of observation both in the treatment and control group.

->### **Step 4: Stacked Histogram: Crime Type and Treatment Status(Treatment or Control)** <br>
+> #### **Step 4: Stacked Histogram: Crime Type and Treatment Status(Treatment or Control)** <br>

-Plots a stacked historgram with two bars representing the crime type on the x-axis and the counts on the y-axis.
+> Plots a stacked histogram with two bars representing the crime type on the x-axis and the counts on the y-axis.

->### **Step 5: Stacked Histogram: Gender and Treatment Status(Treatment or Control)** <br>
+> #### **Step 5: Stacked Histogram: Gender and Treatment Status(Treatment or Control)** <br>

-Plots a stacked historgram with two bars representing the gender on the x-axis and the counts on the y-axis.
+> Plots a stacked historgram with two bars representing the gender on the x-axis and the counts on the y-axis.

->### **Step 6: Histogram Plot: Age and Treatment Group** <br>
+> #### **Step 6: Histogram Plot: Age and Treatment Group** <br>

-Plots a histogram with age of the observations in the treatment group on the x-axis and the counts on the y-axis.
+> Plots a histogram with age of the observations in the treatment group on the x-axis and the counts on the y-axis.

->### **Step 7: Histogram Plot: Age and Control Group** <br>
+> #### **Step 7: Histogram Plot: Age and Control Group** <br>

-Plots a histogram with age of the observations in the control group  on the x-axis and the counts on the y-axis.
+> Plots a histogram with age of the observations in the control group  on the x-axis and the counts on the y-axis.

->### **Step 8: 4x4 Histogram Plot: Past Crimes and Treatment Group** <br>
+> #### **Step 8: 4x4 Histogram Plot: Past Crimes and Treatment Group** <br>

-Plots a 4x4 histogram plot with  felony and misdemeanor crime in the past 6 months and two years of the partcipants in the treatment group  on the x-axis and the counts on the y-axis.
+> Plots a 4x4 histogram plot with  felony and misdemeanor crime in the past 6 months and two years of the partcipants in the treatment group  on the x-axis and the counts on the y-axis.

->### **Step 8: 4x4 Histogram Plot: Past Crimes and Control Group** <br>
+> #### **Step 8: 4x4 Histogram Plot: Past Crimes and Control Group** <br>

-Plots a 4x4 histogram plot with  felony and misdemeanor crime in the past 6 months and two years of the individuals in the control group  on the x-axis and the counts on the y-axis.
+> Plots a 4x4 histogram plot with  felony and misdemeanor crime in the past 6 months and two years of the individuals in the control group  on the x-axis and the counts on the y-axis.

->### **Step 9: Step 9: Descriptive Statistics table** <br>
+> #### **Step 9: Step 9: Descriptive Statistics table** <br>

-Descriptive Staistics of all the numerical variables: count, mean,std, min, max, quantiles,var, skew, kurt
+> Descriptive Statistics of all the numerical variables: count, mean, standard deviation , min, max, quantiles ,variance , skewness , kurtosis

 ## **Script 3: statistical_analysis.py**
 Performs statistical analysis on the merged dataset.
 The correlation and association analysis includes chi-square test, Mann-Whitney test, and Independent t-test.
 To confirm our analysis we use the logistic regression to show the effect of treatment on the possibility of a person.
 I represent the felony crime in the next one year after program intervention as Rearrest variable.